 Local report from responder/receiver with "Sensing Measurement Report Requested" = 0

 Local report from initiator/receiver

+OTA report from initiator/receiver to SBP initiator

 For local reporting cases 2 and 3, since timestamp is provided to SME via .indication primitives, no additional logic required.

 Case 1 requires signaling to the SME on the responder/receiver by the initiator to include timestamp into report.

+Case 4 requires signaling to the SME on the sensing initiator by the SBP initiator to include timestamp into the report.

 As initially outlined in 22/1579, timestamp may be optionally added to Report Control field.